Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees: Introduction

 If cloud computing companies want to participate in DR schemes, they will have to redistribute compute jobs while maintaining a guaranteed high level of service.
 However, as compute load of incoming jobs is highly stochastic, any redistribution and scheduling scheme must ensure robustness with respect to job queuing latency.
 Distributionally robust optimization (DRO) is an optimization technique which inherently offers robustness against unexpected compute load profiles, rare events, and distribution shifts that might be caused by changes in the job submission pattern.

-We propose a distributionally-robust day-ahead planning problem coupled with a real-time placement algorithm which is driven by data, offers robustness guarantees, and considers various degrees of flexibility of jobs.
-Specifically, our approach is unique in the following ways: \begin{enumerate} \item Temporal and spatial flexibility: Our approach accommodates jobs with any flexibility, from 0 to 24h delay tolerance and local to global execution range, whereas in~\cite{radovanovic2023carbon} only the temporal flexibility was considered. \item Fully data-driven: We directly approximate the probability distribution of compute loads from data within the planning problem. \item Tuning robustness: The probabilistic performance guarantees are tunable within the distributionally-robust optimization problem allowing to trade-off reliability and performance.
-All types of jobs are treated equally and performance guarantees hold across compute job classes. \item Co-design of VCCs and the scheduling strategy: Deciding when and where jobs are being sent while limiting cluster capacity allows to fully exploit the spatial and temporal correlations in the data and perform preemptive peak planning such that spatially flexible loads go to underused clusters, thus reducing job queuing latency. \end{enumerate}
+We propose a distributionally-robust day-ahead planning problem coupled with a real-time placement algorithm which is driven by data, offers robustness guarantees, and considers various degrees of flexibility of jobs while explicitly incorporating grid codes and demand response (DR) events.
+Integrating stochasticity of DR events is very relevant as Google has been called in the past to drop load in emergency situations~\cite{mehra2024using}.
+To summarize, our approach is unique in the following ways: \begin{enumerate} \item Temporal and spatial flexibility: Our approach accommodates jobs with any flexibility, from 0 to 24h delay tolerance and local to global execution range, whereas in~\cite{radovanovic2023carbon} only the temporal flexibility was considered. \item Data-driven: We directly approximate the probability distribution of compute loads from data within the planning problem, without making assumptions on the distribution. \item Tuning robustness: The probabilistic performance guarantees are tunable within the distributionally-robust optimization problem allowing to trade-off reliability and performance.
+All types of jobs are treated equally and performance guarantees hold across compute job classes. \item Co-design of VCCs and the scheduling strategy: Deciding when and where jobs are being sent while limiting cluster capacity allows to fully exploit the spatial and temporal correlations in the data and perform preemptive peak planning such that spatially flexible loads go to underused clusters, thus reducing job queuing latency. \item Grid requirements: We incorporate grid codes and demand response services in the modeling of the scheduling problem in a probabilistic sense, to account for the unknown distribution of demand response events and compute loads. \end{enumerate}

 The proposed approach provides rigorous guarantees based on DRO theory while abiding to the key constraints discussed in~\cite{radovanovic2023carbon} and from our discussions with Google.
 We validate our approach using a sample of normalized load profiles from randomly selected Google clusters and show that it outperforms commonly used greedy policies in terms of peak power and carbon cost while providing theoretical guarantees.